FourThievesVinegar/solderless-microlab/docs/assembly.md

 - The MicroLab is designed to be assembled without the need for soldering or other specialized tooling.
 If you are equipped to solder, you can construct one at a lower cost and with less junk in the case by replacing the lever-action wire connectors with solder joints (or screw cap connectors).
 - Additionally, you can save space in the case by splicing wires and modifying components like USB cables to remove extraneous material.
 - Send us your feedback!
-If you're replicating and you see opportunities to improve the design, the docs, or the code, please feel free to put up a PR or to contact us through the volunteer email posted on the website.
+If you're replicating and you see opportunities to improve the design, the docs, or the code, please feel free to put up a pull request or to contact us through the volunteer email posted on the website.

 ## Building a MicroLab